Pocket Doors vs. Barn Doors

 Cons

-• No full seal: There is a gap between the barn door and the wall, meaning sound and smell can travel more freely than with a traditional door
+- No full seal: There is a gap between the barn door and the wall.
+This allows sound and smell to travel more easily than with a regular door

 Comparison

-The main difference between the appearance and functionality of pocket and barn doors is in the hardware placement - barn doors have their hardware on the outside of the wall, while pocket doors have it on the interior.
+The main difference between pocket doors and barn doors is where the hardware is placed.
+Barn doors have their hardware on the outside of the wall.
+In contrast, pocket doors have their hardware on the inside.

 This gives pocket doors their more subtle, sneaky effect, and gives barn doors their rustic or industrial charm.

-This also means that it is very easy to maintain the hardware on a barn door (cleaning, oils, replacing parts, etc.), but difficult to impossible to do the same on a pocket door.
+This also means that it is easy to maintain the hardware on a barn door.
+You can clean it, apply oils, and replace parts.
+However, it is difficult or even impossible to do the same on a pocket door.

 Both doors can be made of a variety of materials, from traditional wood to sleek frosted glass.